dsjoebui/tasty.co-recipe-insights/README.md

 # tasty.co-recipe-insights

-This project was created to find insights and patterns on recipes from the tasty.co website.
+This project was created to find insights and patterns on recipes and cuisines from the tasty.co website.
+These insights include the most common ingredients used, nutritional values, and popularity.

 # Project overview